 - Ad hoc committees may be appointed by the chairperson.

-The Board shall consist of three classes of members: Regular, Associate and Ex-Officio.
+The Board shall consist of two classes of members: Regular and Ex-Officio.

 A. Regular Members